eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 DDS Panel
 ---------
 This subpanel shows the :ref:`dds_entities` of the monitor.
-This entities are the DDS *DomainParticipant*, the DDS *DataReader* and *DataWriter*, and the transport *Locators* that each entity is using.
+These entities are the DDS *DomainParticipant*, the DDS *DataReader* and *DataWriter*, and the transport *Locators* that each entity is using.
-This subpanel will be filled with the DDS entities that are related with the entity currently selected, so it could happen that not all the DDS entities discovered by the monitor appears in this subpanel at a certain point (see :ref:`selected_entity` for further details).
+This subpanel will be filled with the DDS entities that are related with the entity currently selected, so it could happen that not all DDS entities discovered by the monitor appear in this subpanel at a certain point (see :ref:`selected_entity` for further details).

 .. todo::